stephenhutchings/flown/docs/_/notes/colours.md

 For example, as red moves towards orange, it is more likely to be perceived as a different primary color compared to an equivalent move towards violet.
 The second weighting prioritised tonal similarity over exact hue matching.
-Note that this weighting was not chosen scientifically, and may reflect the author's biases.
+Note that this weighting was not chosen scientifically, and may reflect the author’s biases.
+There may be an alternative colour model which negates the need to manipulate the L\*a\*b weights in this way.
+However, initial experiments in this direction were not promising.

 Finally, the palette was manually refined to better align the levels of saturation and brightness of the palette.
 Again, this reflects the author's